PhoenixTales/wiki.gothicarchive.org/factions.md

 ## Miner's Association
 - German: `Der Schürferbund` (`SFB`)
+- they are working in their mine voluntarily and keep most of what they dig, as opposed to _Slave Diggers_ of _Old Camp_
 - in the final game release, translated as `scrapers` (`NAME_Schuerfer = "Scraper"`)
 - work at _Free Mine_ and live at _Free Camp_
 - `A whole pack of unruly miners has settled in the Free Camp.`